Chilonia Union High School

 Chilonia Union High School (ছিলোনিয়া ইউনিয়ন উচ্চ বিদ্যালয়) is a secondary school located in Chilonia Bazaar, Arjuntala Union, Senbagh Upazila, Noakhali District, Bangladesh.
-It is one of the oldest and most well-known school of Senbagh Upazila.
-The school offers education for students ranging from 6 to 10.
-The School has been successfully celebrated The Golden Jubilee (1968-2018) on March 30, 2018.
+It is one of the oldest and most well-known schools of Senbagh Upazila.
+The school offers education for students ranging from 6 to 10 grades.
+The school celebrated its golden jubilee (1968-2018) on March 30, 2018.

 History

 In 1968, the school started its journey as a minor school on the north side of Chilonia Bazaar.
 The School Founder was Late.
 Dr. TI Nuruzzaman Chowdhury, a greatest person who is an initial step to enlighten education in Arjuntala Union.
 Initially, The school has educational activities in the small Tin shed.
 Gradually Increase the number of students, the area expands the spread of school.

 Features

 At present, it has 1 oldest & 2 large buildings and 1 very oldest tin shed as well.
 There is a great field in the school area.
 There are about twenty teachers and other facilities including an auditorium, a computer room, Shaheed Minar, Modern Library and it provides modern equipments of lesson.
 The school has enriched Science Laboratories.
 The authority also organizes the morning assembly, annual sports festival, annual prize giving ceremony, many religious festivals and different cultural events.
 The current Headmaster and the School Board of Directors take the organization's outstanding contribution to the place of higher education.